Curbside Area Management Plans

 Graphic showing Curbside Access Plan Progress from Initiate Project to Prepare for Plan Implementation

-The initiation of a CAMP is based on available resources, staff capacity, and prioritized by areas and neighborhoods with the greatest parking management need.
-Additional considerations include:
+CAMP initiation is based on available resources, staff capacity, and prioritized by areas and neighborhoods with the greatest parking management needs.
+Considerations include: